Why did my car’s AC stop working?

 - Come back in a week for a AC UV dye inspection.
 We add a dye that glows under black light.
 It’s great for finding smaller leaks.
-This check is included with the original fee and we normally recommend you drive and use the AC for about a week, then come back and we’ll check the car while you wait.
+The cost of this inspection is included with the original visit and we normally recommend you drive and use the AC for about a week, then come back and we’ll check the car while you wait.
 If there are no leaks, you’re done.
 Hooray!

 The process can derail at any point.
 We might find a big leak on the day of the service.
 Or it could be that the AC system doesn’t work even with the correct amount of refrigerant due to a stuck expansion valve or bad compressor.
 You can’t test this stuff with an empty system.
-And it’s also possible that you’ll drive around enjoying your newly functional air conditioning for a week, only to have us tell you you have a leak during your one week visit.
+And it’s also possible that you’ll drive around enjoying your newly functional air conditioning for a week, only to have us tell you have a leak during your one-week visit.

 Here are some other articles you may enjoy:

 Should you pay extra for nitrogen when you buy new tires?
 Quick answer, NO, but you can read more about why if you’re curious.